-The purpose of this test is to monitor the driver voltages and the current draw during both driver events, making it possible to see whether both coils draw the same amount of current during the operation cycle.
+The purpose of this test is to examine the driver voltages and the current draw during both driver events, making it possible to see whether both coils draw the same amount of current during the operation cycle.

 Connection for diagnostic work will vary dependent on application.